 Clinton County provides in-person interpreting services in Spanish.
-An employee of the circuit clerk offers her language skills as a courtesy and is not required to perform interpreter services as part of her job duties.
+An employee of the circuit clerk is non-certified, but offers her language skills for general inquiries at the counter as a courtesy and is not required to perform interpreter services as part of her job duties.
 Non-attorneys are not permitted to offer legal advice.
 When requests for non-Spanish interpreters are made, Clinton County makes arrangements for a telephone interpreter.